-Hope Clinic for Women is a faith-based, safe, and confidential place for anyone dealing with unplanned pregnancies, prevention, pregnancy loss (miscarriage, stillbirth, infant death, or abortion), and postpartum depression.
-We provide medical care, professional counseling, education, mentorship, and material support regardless of age, race, religion, or ability to pay.
+Hope Clinic for Women is a faith-based, safe and confidential place for anyone dealing with unplanned pregnancies, prevention, pregnancy loss (miscarriage, stillbirth, infant death, failed IVF, failed adoption or abortion) and postpartum depression.
+We provide medical care, professional counseling, education, mentorship and material support regardless of age, race, religion or ability to pay.

 Hope Clinic was founded by a group of OB/GYNs, community leaders, and churches to meet the unique needs of women in unplanned pregnancies in a safe and confidential environment.
 Our goal was to reach both the abortion-minded and pro-life young woman prior to going to an abortion clinic and sooner than she would think to go to an adoption agency.
 Since 1983, when Hope Clinic began addressing the unmet needs of our community, we have established a strong reputation among clients, donors, and volunteers.
 Because of our approach, we reach a diverse group of women who cross political, religious, and socioeconomic backgrounds.

 - In 1983, we began by offering pregnancy tests, options counseling by trained lay volunteers, and free maternity and baby items.

 - In 1985, we saw the need for women who had already made a past decision to have an abortion and began our post-abortion counseling services.
 It was not uncommon for women to carry this burden for 10+ years.

 - After being in operation for 15 years, we saw a growing need/calling to reach young women PRIOR to an unplanned pregnancy.
 The world was teaching about ‘safe sex’ and we realized it was anything but.

 - In 1998, when STD rates in Tennessee were one of the worst in the country, the state finally approved funding for abstinence education and we provided after school programs to private and public schools in the most at-risk communities.